adamparker75/Ref_Report/README.md

 </div>

-* **Navigation Bar** - The navigation bar is consistent across the site, it uses [Materialize CSS](https://materializecss.com/) to make it beahave responsively on smaller devices.
+* **Navigation Bar** - The navigation bar is consistent across the site, it uses [Materialize CSS](https://materializecss.com/) to make it behave responsively on smaller devices.

 * **Side Navigation Bar** - When viewed on smaller devices the links in the navigation bar, appear from the left when the